 Chi Lin Nunnery and Nan Lian Garden

-The Nan Lian Garden is adjacent to the monastery.
+Adjacent to the monastery is the Nan Lian Garden.
 This is a public garden full of greenery and large ponds, also in the style of the Tang dynasty.
-The garden is no less than 3.5 hectares, making it the ideal place to escape the hustle and bustle of the city.
+The garden is a whopping 3.5 hectares in size, making it the ideal place to escape the hustle and bustle of the city.

 Sky 100 Observation Deck

-The Sky100 observation deck is located on the 100th floor of the International Commerce Center, Hong Kong’s tallest building.
-Here you will find the most beautiful panoramic views of the city at an altitude of 393 meters.
-With a super-fast elevator you shoot to the hundredth floor, making the surrounding seem minuscule.
+On the 100th floor of the International Commerce Centre, the tallest building in Hong Kong, you’ll find the Sky100 observation deck.
+Here, you’ll find the most beautiful panoramic views of the city at a height of 393 meters.
+With a lightning-fast elevator, you’ll shoot up to the hundredth floor, making the surroundings seem even more minuscule.

-When you are here just before sunset you will have the best experience.
-You can experience Hong Kong with the daylight, when the buildings reach as far as you can see.
+When you’re here just before sunset, you’ll have the best experience.
+You can experience Hong Kong in daylight, with the buildings stretching as far as you can see.
 And as the sun sets, the beautiful colors of the illuminated skyline appear.

-Cost: a standard ticket costs HKD 188 per person, and HKD 128 for children and elderly.
-When you book online you get a small discount.
+Cost: A standard ticket costs 188 HKD per person, and 128 HKD for children and seniors.
+When you book online, you get a small discount.

 Star Ferry and Dukling

-Hong Kong Island and Kowloon are separated by Victoria Harbor.
-Because of this, two beautiful skylines are created.
-There are several options for going from one side to the other, such as the MTR going under the water, and a bridge running between the two areas for cars, taxis and buses.
-It is of course much more fun to take the Star Ferry.
-Ferries leave from both banks and get across in about ten minutes.
-The costs for this are only a few HKD.
+Hong Kong Island and Kowloon are separated by Victoria Harbour, creating two beautiful skylines.
+To travel from one side to the other, there are several options.
+The MTR goes under the water, and there is a bridge for cars, taxis, and buses.
+However, the most enjoyable option is to take the Star Ferry.
+Ferries depart from both sides and take about ten minutes to cross.
+The cost is only a few HKD.

-Another fun way to explore Hong Kong from the water is via a traditional Chinese boat, the Dukling.
+Another fun way to explore Hong Kong from the water is by taking a ride on a traditional Chinese boat, the Dukling.
 These beautiful boats have become an icon of the city.
-A tip is to take a trip on this traditional boat during the Symphony of Lights.
+A tip is to take a ride on this traditional boat during the Symphony of Lights.

 Nathan Road and Temple Street Night Market

-You will be amazed during a visit to Nathan Road in the Mong Kok area.
-There are large signs and shops everywhere and it is always hectic.
-Nathan Road is mainly known for its many shops, restaurants and shopping facilities.
-That it is a very long street is also noticeable by the fact that there are five different metro stations in the street.
+During a visit to Nathan Road in the Mong Kok area, you’ll be amazed by the hustle and bustle.
+There are large signs and shops everywhere, and it’s always hectic.
+Nathan Road is mainly known for its many shops, restaurants, and shopping opportunities.
+The fact that it’s a very long street is also evident from the fact that there are five different metro stations on the street.

-Near Nathan Road you will also find Temple Street Night Market, which is open daily from 4:00 PM.
-In this lively market you will mainly find many souvenirs and cheap (fake branded) electronics.
-Besides shops with a lot of stuff, you will also find many food stalls.
-It is therefore one of the best places to eat street food in Hong Kong.
+Near Nathan Road, you’ll also find Temple Street Night Market, which is open daily from 4:00 PM.
+This lively market mainly offers souvenirs and cheap (fake) electronics.
+In addition to shops with many items, you’ll also find many food stalls.
+It’s one of the best places to eat street food in Hong Kong.

 Beaches in Hong Kong

-Besides the high skyscrapers and beautiful green nature, Hong Kong also has a number of beautiful beaches that are definitely worth a visit.
+In addition to the tall skyscrapers and beautiful green nature, Hong Kong also has some beautiful beaches that are definitely worth a visit.
 One of the most popular beaches is Repulse Bay Beach.
-On this beautiful white beach there are a number of futuristic buildings, including the well-known apartment complex with a hole in the middle to make it Feng Shui.
-Another popular beach is Big Wave Beach in Shek O. This beach is located on the east coast of Hong Kong and is characterized by its high waves which make it a real surfing spot.
+This beautiful white beach is lined with a number of futuristic buildings, including the famous apartment complex with a hole in the middle to make it Feng Shui.
+Another popular beach is Big Wave Beach in Shek O. This beach is located on the east coast of Hong Kong and is characterized by its high waves, making it a real surf spot.

 Temples in Hong Kong

-You can find them all over Hong Kong in all kinds of different places and in all different sizes, forms and shapes; temples.
-This is because Buddhism has an important place in the life of the Chinese.
-There is always a certain peace in these temples.
-The beautiful buildings and incense odors make you forget that you are in the middle of a busy metropolis.
+You can find them everywhere in Hong Kong, in all sorts of different places and in all sorts of different sizes, shapes, and forms; temples.
+This is because Buddhism has an important place in the lives of the Chinese.
+In these temples, there is always a certain peace.
+The beautiful buildings and incense smells make you forget for a moment that you are in the middle of a busy metropolis.

 Two of the most beautiful temples we have visited are the Wong Tai Sin temple and the Man Mo temple.